godotengine/godot-docs/classes/class_physics2dshapequeryparameters.rst

 - void  **set_transform**  **(** :ref:`Transform2D<class_transform2d>` transform  **)**

-Set the transormation matrix of the shape.
+Set the transformation matrix of the shape.
 This is necessary to set its position/rotation/scale.